gordongest/campsite/README.md

 ### Extensibility

-Although this program defaults to check for single-night gaps, I have also specified an optional argument to allow for other minimum gaps.
+Although this program defaults to check for single-night gaps, it also declares an optional argument to allow for other minimum gaps.
 This should allow for some extensibility with additional development, and receives several tests to check for basic functionality.

 ### Testing

-While testing the program, I strove to achieve thorough coverage using both unit and integration tests.
+The test suite strives to achieve thorough coverage using both unit and integration tests.
 As the bulk of the program's logic occurs in the `conflicts` method, it accordingly receives the greatest amount of testing.
 After ensuring that each inner method is returning its expected values, the outer method receives several integration tests.